renns/dsprofile/README.md

 If all goes well, you should find the dsprofile library jar in the `target` directory under a sub-directory for the Scala version that is being used.
-E.g., if the Scala version is 2.10, look in `target/scala_2.10` for `dsprofile_2.10-VERSION.jar` where `VERSION` is the dsprofile library version.
+E.g., if the Scala version is 2.12, look in `target/scala_2.12` for `dsprofile_2.12-VERSION.jar` where `VERSION` is the dsprofile library version.

-Version 0.2.0 has been tested with sbt 0.12.2, Scala 2.10.0 and Java 1.7.0_11 running on Mac OS X 10.8.2.

 Using the library from Scala
 ============================